 For more background on the Taylor/Blakeslee University Fellowships, see this page.

 If you are a recommender wishing only to submit a letter in support of an applicant, please use the Letter of Support form.

 Journalists with at least two years of mass-media experience are particularly invited to apply.
 This can include work on a college newspaper or other journalistic experience involving reporting in any field.
 CASW welcomes anyone who can show good writing skills and interest in science journalism to seek these fellowships.

 Students must have an undergraduate degree and must convince the CASW selection committee of their ability and commitment to pursue a career in writing about science for the general public.

-Fellows may attend school either full-time or part-time.
+Fellows may attend school either full-time or part-time and should have at least one year of study remaining toward a master's degree or graduate certificate.
 Applicants must be U.S. citizens or permanent residents.